Tiendil/feeds.fun/README.md

 # Screenshots

+*GUI is still in early development steps, like the whole project.
+It will become more pleasurable.*

 - From the news for the last week, sorted by score.
 - Show only news about `game-development` from `reddit.com`.
 - Exclude news related to `employment`.